Why You Will Love This watermelon shaved ice

 - Top with coconut, sesame seeds, mint, and lime zest.

-- Serve immediately with spoons and enjoy.
+- Serve watermelon shaved ice immediately with spoons and enjoy.

 Notes